-1. Background check and jurisdiction: ExpressVPN vs ProtonVPN
+1. Background check and jurisdiction

 VPNs are great for protecting you from outside snoops and protecting your privacy.
 However, you must rely on their software to encrypt and decrypt your messages.
 And because a VPN is handling all of your traffic, they could also potentially log what you are doing.
 This is why finding a trustworthy VPN is so important, especially a VPN that does not keep logs.

-Overall, both ProtonVPN and ExpressVPN have a good reputation in the privacy community.
+Fortunately, both ProtonVPN and ExpressVPN have a good reputation in the privacy community.
 Neither has been involved in any kind of data or logging scandals, which we had to discuss in the IPVanish review (it was caught logging).

 ProtonVPN background check